To access Contact Manager's settings, click the Gear icon on the right of the screen. This is only available for Super Users.

 Saved replies are used to add in a commonly used piece of text or image, such as an email signature, to a one-to-one email, as shown below.

 These come from a Knowledgebase occurrence.
-Learn how to integrate these into other apps.
+Learn how to add saved replies for your Contact Manager occurrence.

 Dropdowns

-Dropdowns are used to organise your Leads Dashboard and can provide additional insights on reports.
+Dropdowns are used to organise your Leads and Opportunities, and add titles additional to the defaults.
+They can also provide additional insights on reports.

 To add a new dropdown item, click "Add a [Status]"at the bottom of each section.
 Dropdown items can be edited or deleted by using the Edit pencil.